manyaagarwal/md2tex/README.md

 **Warning:** This Code is a total mess!
 I am sorry for that.
 But it has 100% test coverage so whenever someone introduces a new hack to get it working, we can be confident that nothing unexpectedly breaks.

+**This is a fork of @adrianjost/md2tex to allow images from remote urls to be fetched as well.
+Make sure to enable write18 and import the necessary latex packages (graphicx, float)**

 All features were developed for compatibility with [the modernthesis template](https://github.com/openHPI/modernthesis).

 ## How to use it